This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 - Path Coverage: Tests all the possible paths to cover each statement and branch.

-Black Box testing method is used to test the functionality of an application based on the requirement specification.
-Unlike White Box Testing it does not focus on internal structure/code of the application.
+The Black Box testing method is used to test the functionality of an application based on the requirement specification.
+Unlike White Box Testing it does not focus on the internal structure/code of the application.

 Black Box Techniques include: